It only does everything.

 While the PS Move's sales behind Xbox's Kinect, it has generally received better reception with both its audience and critics.

 The PS3 has also been the center of political controversy several different times.
-Among these times, the PSN was once shut down for weeks at a time due to a security breach, and LG once got the PS3 banned in Holland for 10 days.note
+Among these times, the PSN was once shut down for weeks at a time due to a security breach, and LG once got the PS3 banned in the Netherlands for 10 days.note

 In February 2013, Sony announced the PlayStation 4

 , which was released in late November 2013.
-The console made a profit for Sony in December 2013, after just entering the marker for a month.
+The console made a profit for Sony in December 2013, after just entering the market for a month.

 - CPU: IBM POWER5-based Cell Broadband Engine, or just Cell, running at 3.2GHz and rated for 230.4 GFLOPS.

 - There's one central Power Processing Element (PPE), which acts as a controller for the smaller processors.

 - There are 7 Synergistic Processing Elements (SPE).
 These do the bulk of the work.
 6 of 7 are available for games, with the 7th one for the OS.